slaclab/buildroot-site/README.md

 Everything that buildroot builds ends up somewhere underneath this directory.

-If you unpack the buildroot distribution in the <TOP> directory then the unpack procedure creates a 'buildroot-<version>' directory.
+If you unpack the buildroot distribution in the <TOP> directory then the unpack procedure creates a `buildroot-<version>` directory.

-It should be noted that buildroot does not currently support building different configurations (e.g., different targets or kernel versions).
+It should be noted that buildroot does not currently support building different configurations (e.g., different targets or kernel versions) from a single source tree.
 Therefore you must maintain/build different configurations side-by-side.
 I do this by unpacking the buildroot source multiple times and renaming the top directories after the configuration.

 E.g., if I have stable and development versions for x86 (assume version 2019.02) then I could have

     buildroot-2019.02/download/
     buildroot-2019.02/buildroot-2019.02-x86-devl/